-Read all of the assigned materials and be prepared to discuss each piece during the assigned class week.
-40% of your grade will be based on participation in classroom discussion about the assigned readings.
+- 35% of your grade will be based on participation in classroom discussion about the assigned readings.
 There will be approximately 10-15 "pop quizzes" designed to assess your comprehension of the weekly readings.
 These quizzes should take up no more than 5 to 10 minutes of class.
-Your performance on these quizzes will be incorporated into your participation grade.
-Laptops will not be allowed during class meetings, so make sure to print out the readings before class or come prepared with written notes.
-20% of your grade will be based on a two-part research project (5-pages each) in which you (1) compare two human rights reports for different countries in the same year and (2) compare two rights reports for the same country in different years.
-10% of your grade will be based on a 2-page assessment of human rights data.
-The final 10% of your grade will be based on a 8-10 page memo on a local human rights Non-Governmental Organization.
+Your performance on these quizzes will be incorporated into your participation grade. - 5% of your grade will be based on a 2-page essay in which you select a region of the world (e.g., West Africa, or Southeast Asia) to focus on for the individual class assignments. - 30% of your grade will be based on a two-part research project (4-pages each) in which you (1) compare two human rights reports for different countries in the same year and (2) compare two rights reports for the same country in different years.
+For these research projects, you should select countries within the region you selected above. - 15% of your grade will be based on a 2-page assessment of human rights data.
+For this research project, you should find data about some aspect of human rights within the region you selected above. - 15% of your grade will be based on a 8-10 page memo on a local human rights Non-Governmental Organization.
 You will work on the final project together in groups of no more than 3 people.
+For this group research project, it is optional to select an NGO that works within the region you selected above.
+To do so, you will need to form a group with other members of the class that share your region.